rgalanakis/sashay/README.md

 See the [documentation at godoc.org](https://godoc.org/github.com/rgalanakis/sashay) for more information and tutorials about how to use Sashay.
 See [https://swagger.io/specification/](https://swagger.io/specification/) for more info about the spec.

-# Upcoming

-- Add example custom type parser for https://github.com/go-validator/validator.
-  Will probably require establishing "default" DataTypers, so that extenders can call the original.
-- Add example registration helper for Echo and Chi.